Updated: December 8 2017

 In no particular order….

 - Womack: Available to military families and one of the busiest military L&D units.
-L&D has birth balls, peanut balls, and showers.
+L&D has birth balls, peanut balls, showers and most recently added is nitrous.
 After birth, if there are no complications, standard procedure is to place baby immediately skin to skin for up to an hour.
 Delayed cord clamping is also an option.
 And Womack is supportive of placenta encapsulation if that is something you wish to do.
 OBs and midwives are available.

 - Cape Fear Valley: Our local civilian option.
 Yoga balls and peanut balls are available.
 There are several clinics you can be seen at that deliver at CFV.
 Shop around for a provider (OB or midwife) who meets your needs and is supportive of what you want your birth to look like.
 There is a baby nursery on-site.

 - Moore Regional: Located in Pinehurst, it is a great option for both civilian and military families.
-It is a nice facility, and their labor rooms do have showers/tubs but they do not allow water births.
+It is a nice facility, and their labor rooms do have showers and some have tubs but they do not allow water births.
 There are no midwives available at this facility and you’ll pick from Pinehurst Surgical or Southern Pines Woman’s Health for a provider.

 - Central Carolina Hospital: This smaller hospital is located in Sanford and has standard procedures similar to Womack–delayed cord clamping, immediate skin to skin, delayed bath, and releasing the placenta for encapsulation.
 The main office for providers (both OB and midwives) is Carolina Women’s (also located in Sanford, right across the street from the hospital).
 The midwives are very natural-minded.
-Baths and shower available and water birth is an option for low-risk clients.
+Tubs and showers are available and water birth is an option for low-risk clients.